 IESI - ICT-Enabled Social Innovation in support to the implementation of the EU Social Investment Package

-OPEN CALL FOR TENDER - EXTENDED DEADLINE 18 APRIL!!!
+OPEN CALL FOR TENDER - DEADLINE 8th JULY 2016

 Development and piloting of a computer-based simulation model to assess the impact of ICT-enabled social innovation initiatives promoting social investment in the EU (i-FRAME 2.0).